westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ```

 In this example, the disk '/dev/sda' is the system boot disk and the disk
-'/dev/sdb' is being recognized as a ZBC disk.
+'/dev/sdb' is recognized as a ZBC disk.

 The second column of `lsscsi` output indicates the device type.
-The value *zbc*
+The value
-is always used for Host Managed ZBC and ZAC disks.
-This corresponds to the ZBC
+*zbc* is always used for Host Managed ZBC and ZAC disks.
+This corresponds
-defined device type *0x14* for SAS disks and to the ZAC defined device signature
+to the ZBC-defined device type *0x14* for SAS disks and corresponds to the
-*0xabcd* for SATA disks.
-Since Host Aware disks have the same device type or
+ZAC-defined device signature *0xabcd* for SATA disks.
+Because Host Aware
+disks have the same device type or device signature as regular disks,
-device signature as regular disks, lsscsi will list host aware disks as *disk*.
+lsscsi lists host aware disks as *disk*.

 !!!note
-    The *lsscsi* utility will not list a SATA ZAC disk with the type *zac*.
-The
+    The *lsscsi* utility does not list SATA ZAC disks with the type
-    type *zbc* is always used as the kernel internally implements a SCSI to ATA
+    *zac*.
+The type *zbc* is always used, because the kernel
-    translation layer (SAT), a;;owing ther representation of all SATA devices as
+    internally implements a SCSI-to-ATA translation layer (SAT), which
-    SCSI devices.
+    allows SATA devices to be represented as SCSI devices.

 ### Checking The Disk Information